Oamaru locomotive dump

 At least one NZR R class Fairlie locomotive, R 271, was dumped at Oamaru in 1930.

-Oamaru locomotive dump was created in New Zealand so that obsolete locomotives and rolling stock could be used to stabilize loose ground where rivers and the coast were eroding the ground where the railway lines were built.
+Oamaru locomotive dump was created in New Zealand so that obsolete locomotives and rolling stock could be used to stabilise loose ground where rivers and the coast were eroding the ground where the railway lines were built.
 This was done at a time when scrap steel was an uneconomic proposition.
 It was located on the coastline in the North Otago town of Oamaru to stabilise land used by New Zealand Railways for their freight yards.
 Here the coastline of the Pacific Ocean pounded heavily against the land causing major erosion.

 Oamaru locomotive dumpsite

 By 1930, New Zealand Railways was facing issues with erosion of the Oamaru railway yard by breakers from the Pacific Ocean.
 Despite the construction of a mole to make the Oamaru harbour more suitable for shipping, this provided no protection for the railway land.
 As NZR had withdrawn a number of obsolete steam locomotives and scrap prices were low, the decision was made to dump some of these locomotives at Oamaru as erosion control.

 The dumpsite was well known to railway enthusiasts, who would visit the site at low tide to view the remains of the locomotives.
 In 2002, enthusiast Tony Bachelor salvaged the remains of Brooks U^{B} 17 and 1898-built Baldwin U^{B} 282 for his Hooterville Charitable Steam Trust.
 Due to Hooterville's closure in 2005, the locomotives have since languished on the site of the old Waitara railway yards and are visible from Johnstone Street, Waitara.

 In 2008 the dumpsite was threatened again by the sea, and OnTrack began work in June of that year to shore the bank back up.
 As a part of this, most of the remains of the dump site were removed from the foreshore with some handed over to the Oamaru Steam and Rail Restoration Society for safekeeping.
 Today the dump site is largely non-existent although the remains of at least 1 Canterbury J Class engine is still in place on the foreshore, having never been recovered for an unknown reason.